idaholab/fenix/doc/content/verification_validation_examples/CAD_based_workflow/CAD_workflow.md

 &nbsp;

-The results of this simulation are shown in [temperature], [tritium_production] visulaized in Figures 7 and 8 below.
+The results of this simulation are shown in [temperatures], [tritium_production], and [results].
 More information - including a mesh sensitivity study and results from a finer mesh - is available in [!cite](Eltawila2024PBNC).

 &nbsp;